Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

 ### Summary

-In this lab, you've learned about integrating Azure with GitHub Actions and using if expressions in GitHub Actions.
+In this lab, you've learned about integrating Azure with GitHub Actions and using "if expressions" in GitHub Actions.